nus-cs2103-AY2021S1/ip/docs/README.md

 # User Guide

-## Features

-### Feature 1
-Description of feature.

-## Usage

-### `Keyword` - Describe action

-Describe action and its outcome.

-Example of usage:

-`keyword (optional arguments)`

-Expected outcome:

-`outcome`

----
-layout: page
-title: User Guide
----

-AddressBook Level 3 (AB3) is a **desktop app for managing contacts, optimized for use via a Command Line Interface** (CLI) while still having the benefits of a Graphical User Interface (GUI).
-If you can type fast, AB3 can get your contact management tasks done faster than traditional GUI apps.
+Butler is a **desktop app for managing tasks, optimized for use via a Command Line Interface** (CLI) while still having the benefits of a Graphical User Interface (GUI).
+If you can type fast, Butler can manage your tasks faster than traditional GUI apps.

 * Table of Contents
 {:toc}